 Important terms and concepts are very clearly explained.
-Special "Did you know?" boxes will spark interest by providing cultural and historical facts about plant diseases; and every chapter guides the reader to recommended resources, study questions, "Words to Know," internet research exercises, and DVD exercises.
+Special "Did you know?" boxes will spark interest by providing cultural and historical facts about plant diseases; and every chapter guides the reader to recommended resources, study questions, "Words to Know," and internet research exercises.
 Probably my favorite aspect of each chapter are callout boxes featuring "Disease Classics" that provide short summaries of important diseases (most of them fungal in nature) typically studied in introductory plant pathology courses.
 Many of these plant pathogens have altered the course of mankind, e.g. coffee rust, which turned the British from coffee fanatics to tea drinkers, and late blight disease of potatoes, which caused wide spread famine in Ireland and throughout Europe.
 Essential Plant Pathology is quite up to date, as well, examining recently discovered diseases like citrus canker, sudden oak death, and soybean rust.
 Likewise, the latest techniques for disease diagnosis and pathogen detection (ELISA, PCR, DNA sequencing, computerized environmental monitoring equipment, etc.) in modern laboratories are discussed in very easy to understand terms.

 Award-winning educators and plant pathologists Gail L.Schumann and Cleora D'Arcy are superbly suited to write an introductory level text on the topic.
 Schumann received her M.S. and Ph.D. in Plant Pathology from Cornell University and is Professor Emerita at the University of Massachusetts-Amherst, where she taught several plant pathology courses and was a well-known researcher in turfgrass pathology.
 She is the author of textbooks and more than 50 peer-reviewed publications on teaching and turfgrass pathology.
 The U. S. Department of Agriculture and American Phytopathological Society, among others, have awarded her for her excellence in teaching.
 Cleora J. D'Arcy received her M.S. and Ph.D. in Plant Pathology from the University of Wisconsin-Madison; she is Professor Emerita in the Department of Crop Sciences at the University of Illinois at Urbana-Champaign.
 D'Arcy teaches undergraduate and graduate courses on plant pathology and professionalism and ethics, and researches virus diseases of plants.
 Besides books on plant pathology, she has written over 75 peer-reviewed publications on plant virology and teaching.
 She is a past president of the American Phytopathological Society and has been honored by the U.S. Department of Agriculture and American Phytopathological Society, among others, for her excellence in teaching."